-We can deliver small packages of homecare support to people living in their own homes who need a range of flexible approaches to cover anything from managing medication to building and maintaining their social links in the community.
+We can deliver packages of homecare support to people living in their own homes who need a range of flexible approaches to cover anything from managing medication to building and maintaining their social links in the community.

 We can help to: